NEW THINKING, RESPONSIBLE ACTIONS

 12:10pm: 'Achieving a more competent industry' Graham Watts OBE

 12:45am - 1:00pm: Q&A

 11:35am: Paul Hyett

 12:10pm: 'Where we have been, where we are going' Professor John Cole CBE

 Please note that this event is not produced by ACE.
-Any queries should be directed to organisers, Construction Professionals' Council of Northern Ireland.
+Any queries should be directed to organisers, the Construction Professionals' Council of Northern Ireland.

 Dame Judith Hackitt

 Graham Watts OBE

 - Dame Judith Hackitt DBE is a chemical engineer and is currently Chair of Make UK and Board member of HS2 Ltd. She was made a Dame in the 2015-16 New Year Honours for services to health and safety and engineering, in particular for being a role model for young women.
 Following the tragic fire which occurred at Grenfell Tower in London in June 2017, Dame Judith conducted an independent review into Building Regulations and Fire Safety related to high rise buildings for the Government.
 She now chairs the Transition Board which will create the new Building Safety Regulator as part of a major reform programme following her review.